gregorplop/postdoc/README.md

 Due to to severely limited personal time, development on the project (as the pharaonic endeavour it was) has stopped and will not start again.

 **But,** this does not mean that all work already done is tossed down the drain!
-An effort is being made to salvage interesting (and independent/reusable) parts by moving some of them to separate repos, where they can start a life of their own and be more visible to whoever might have a use for them.
+An effort is being made to salvage interesting (and independent/reusable) parts by moving them to separate repos, where they can start a life of their own and be more visible to whoever might have a use for them.

 Already, 2 utilities have their own repository: pgNotifyDebug and SQLiteExplorer
 postdoc's object storage mechanism will follow, rebranded as **"Limnie"**